mathchou/amend821/README.md

 # Create docassemble docker server on home computer

-We will start from scratch in this section
+We will start from scratch in this section.
+Note that we are simply summarizing relevant info from [https://docassemble.org/docs/docker.html](https://docassemble.org/docs/docker.html).
+See that link for more complete information.

 ## Computer configuration help